 Environmental monitoring data are subject to data verification and, in certain cases, data validation, when the data quality objectives of the project require this step.
-For example, groundwater samples collected for the Groundwater Protection Group (GPG) undergo data verification, whereas specific data collected for specific waste streams undergo full validation.
+For example, groundwater samples undergo data verification, whereas analytical results for specific waste streams undergo full validation.